vlad17/vlad17.github.io/_posts/2016-07-17-ad-click-prediction.md

 ##### Bloom Filter Inclusion

-Amending bloom filters to store counts (insert increments a count in each slot for each hash function, delete decrements), if a feature has been inserted \\(n\\) times (with the potential of false postivies), it is added to the model.
+Amending bloom filters to store counts (insert increments a count in each slot for each hash function, delete decrements), if a feature has been inserted \\(n\\) times (with the potential of false positives), it is added to the model.

 I still don't know what **rolling set of bloom filters** is for sure.
 In theory, counting bloom filters support deletion (where a recently-added feature would be removed \\(n\\) times).
 Perhaps use of one bloom filter is an issue because hitting the counter limit for each slot means deletion would induce false negatives (we lose information about other features with extra counts being stored).
 So periodically clearing the filter instead of deleting everything is an option; but the details on this are not fleshed out and it's unclear what approach Google took.
 The references don't reveal much, either.